Great-kiola/ECS522U---Weather-App/README.md

 # ECS522U---Weather-App
-This is a web app project for ecs522u which is a weather
+This is a web app project for ecs522u which is a weather webAPP